- S -

 & Musical

-Industries) who continued to use
+Industries) who continued

 “The Gramophone Co.” trademark for various items,